salesforce/apex-mockery/README.md

 This library is based on our experience with Mockito, chai.js, sinon.js and jest.
 The library aims to provide developers a very simple way to stub, mock and assert their implementations.
-Dependency Injection and Inversion Of Control are key architectural concept the system under test need to comply with
+Dependency Injection and Inversion Of Control are key architectural concepts the system under test need to comply with

 ## Usage